DaradiciLevente/JC3248W535C-EspHome-NTP-Clock/README.md

 • Go to Settings → Devices & Services.

 • Home Assistant will automatically detect the ESPHome device.

-• Click “Configure” and enter the same API password used in the YAML file.

 The dashboard will now appear as a device with entities.